wp-plugins/simple-rating/readme.txt

 `$post_id (integer) (required)` ID of post, page or custom post type entry `$echo (boolean) (optional) (default: false)` whether result should be echoed or returned for use in PHP

+**Are there localizations available?**

+Yes, currently, next languages are available:
+* English
+* Ukrainian
+* Russian

 **Can I easily translate it to my language?**

 Yes, you certainly can.
 Please read how_to_translate.txt for localization instructions.

 **I broke my site while trying to create my own localization.
 What should I do?**

 First of all, you should have read how_to_translate.txt more carefully.
 Actually, go read it now.
-It explains what to do in this situation (at the end of file)
+It explains what to do in this situation (at the end of file).
-.

 == Changelog ==
 = 1.4 =
 * Added ability to easily translate plugin to your language.
 Please read how_to_translate.txt for localization instructions.
 At this time English, Ukrainian and Russian languages are available (just because I don't know any other languages)